fuzzyVineStone/ECS/README.md

     -- The draw function overrides the module's and is used -- to specify in which way you want to draw you entities. function system:draw(entity)
-        -- Get the entity of component "position" and "shape" (though they may be the same). local position = entity:get("position")
+        -- Get the entity of component "position". local position = entity:get("position")

         -- If the entity has the "player" component, set